joseconstela/acio-js-demo-tsp/README.md

 Original javascript code: [pparano/GeneticAlgorithm-TSP](https://github.com/parano/GeneticAlgorithm-TSP)

+## Running code locally

-You can create an http server by running:
+You can create an http server with python by running:

     python -m SimpleHTTPServer 8000

+Remember to switch between the iteration methods at the button of tsp.js

 ## Pending

-[ ] Write article on how to run this code within Acio-js
+[] Write article on how to run this code within Acio-js